nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 Here is an example command where we edit the enrolment of the member at **member index** 1 to the event at **event index** 2, changing the number of **hours** to 5 and the **remark** to "Role: Exco" to reflect the member’s role as an exco member:

-`editEnroment m/1 e/2 h/5 r/Role: Exco`
+`editEnrolment m/1 e/2 h/5 r/Role: Exco`

 <hr class="command-separator">